schoolofdevops/ultimate-kubernetes-bootcamp/chapters/kubespray-prereqs.md

 #### Copying public key to inventory hosts
 `On Ansible Controller`
-Copy public key of control node to other hosts
+Copy public key of control node to other hosts.
+Password for this command: *vagrant*

 ```
 ssh-copy-id vagrant@10.10.1.101